Lightstreamer/Lightstreamer-example-AdvStockList-client-android-kotlin/README.md

-# Lightstreamer - Stock-List Demo - Android Client
+# Lightstreamer - Stock-List Demo - Android Kotlin Client

-This project contains a full example of an Android application that employs the [Lightstreamer Android Client library](http://docs.lightstreamer.com/api/ls-android-client/latest/) to subscribe to real-time updates.
+This project contains a full example of an Android application (Kotlin version) that employs the [Lightstreamer Android Client library](http://docs.lightstreamer.com/api/ls-android-client/latest/) to subscribe to real-time updates.
+An equivalent version based on Java instead of Kotlin is [available](https://github.com/Lightstreamer/Lightstreamer-example-AdvStockList-client-android) as well.

-An extended version, including support for GCM push notifications is also available: [Stock-List Demo with GCM Push Notifications - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android)
+An extended version, including support for GCM push notifications (Java version) is also available: [Stock-List Demo with GCM Push Notifications - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android)

 ## Live Demo